mfcal223/Cplusplus/4_Access_specifiers.md

 Area is: 94.985
 ```

-> Data member radius is declared as public so it could be accessed outside the class and thus was allowed access from inside main().
+> Data member "radius" is declared as public so it could be accessed outside the class and thus was allowed access from inside main().

 ***By default, all members of a class declared with the class keyword have private access for all its members.
 Therefore, any member that is declared before any other access specifier has private access automatically.***